thaishdz/yt_downloader_gui/README.md

 - Learning about __threading__ module
 - Learning __good practices__ (PEP8 - Style Guide for Python Code)

-# Which has been the biggest challenge?
+## Which has been the biggest challenge?
-Boxing with Pytube hahaha.
+Boxing against Pytube.

 [Context]